kappcm/LibraryMakerspacePD/README.md

 # LibraryMakerspacePD
-A collection of resources shared during professional development workshops,
+A collection of resources shared during professional development workshops.